luciannamend/online-order-form-web-app/README.md

   - JavaScript for dynamic form handling and real-time updates
   - Java for backend logic
   - CSS for styling and formatting

-This exercise showcases the development of a Spring MVC application, focusing on form handling, data binding, responsive UI design, and dynamic form interactions with JavaScript.
+**Disclaimer**

+This project is intended solely as an educational exercise to practice building a web application using the MVC design pattern with the Spring Framework.
+Please note that this application is not a fully functional e-commerce platform and does not process actual transactions or store data persistently.
+It serves as a demonstration of form handling, data binding, and dynamic form interactions using Spring MVC, Thymeleaf, and JavaScript.